 Additionally, if you’re feeling burned out with pumping and think it would help to sit more comfortably, being able to lean back when you pump is a really nice feature.
 Plus, being relaxed may help you express more milk.

-Finally, some women take a long time to empty.
+Finally, some people take a long time to empty.
 Pumpin’ Pals are supposed to help women empty faster – so much so that they state that you should call their customer service if it takes you longer than 25 minutes.

 What size should I buy?

 Sizing can be a little confusing.
 Pumpin’ Pals sets come in two sizes – small and large – and when you order a set, you get three pairs of flanges.

 - A small set contains extra small, small, and medium flanges.
 The extra small and small sizes are silicone, and the medium size is plastic.

 - A large set contains medium, large, and extra large pairs.
 The large set is all plastic flanges.

 If you’ve used Pumpin’ Pals, let us know what you think in the comments!
 (You can use the code EPUMP for 5% off.)References